Klasse-Digitale-Grafik/tutorials/CSS.md

 ### Cascading and inheritance
 One of CSS’ key characteristics is the power of inheritance, which means:
-1. A selector always selects all matching elements.
+1. A selector always selects all matching elements
-2. All rules applied to an element will populate down to all it’s children ("cascading"), as long as they’re not overwritten.
+2. All rules applied to an element will populate down to all it’s children ("cascading"), as long as they’re not overwritten
-3. With the `inherit` value, child elements can explicitly inherit a rule from its ancestors.
+3. With the `inherit` value, child elements can explicitly inherit a rule from its ancestors

 ### Units
 Most common CSS units are: